Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 you will verify that you can't access the JavaScript clojure anymore to read some external config, but you need to rely on the Fastify `instance` argument only!

-This is Fastify's secret souce!
+This is Fastify's secret sauce!

 ### Breaking the encapsulation